How to Sell My Inherited House in Saint Louis Without the Stress

 Understand What You Own

 Before listing anything or calling a real estate agent you need to figure out the legal stuff.
 If you inherited the house from a will, was probate completed?
-If not, that’s step one.
+If not, that's step one - here's our complete guide to selling a probate home in St. Louis County.
 Probate is the legal process of transferring assets to heirs.
 Some homes can bypass probate if they were in a trust or had transfer on death instructions.

 If other family members are involved you will want to talk it through early.
 Selling inherited property with multiple owners can get sticky if you're not all on the same page.
 Get agreements in writing and consider having a local real estate attorney look things over just to be safe.